YingdaXia/SynthCP/README.md

 cd spade-cityscapes
 bash run.sh
 ```
-We also provide our pre-trained SPADE only on the label-image pairs.
+We provided our pre-trained SPADE (on the label-image pairs) in the previous checkpoints.

 To train the comparison module, you need to first train the segmentation models using cross-validation on Cityscapes training set,